 Mobile learning makes it really easy to reach staff before their first day, allowing them to access welcome training and begin the employee orientation process on whatever devices they have at home.
 If the course is built in HTML5 you can be safe in the knowledge that a single course - which will work on an iMac, Nexus smartphone, Windows laptop, or iPad - can be delivered to all new starters, ensuring a standardized, up to date experience.

 With cloud-based learning tools like Gomo, courses can be delivered by QR code or direct link, allowing courses to be accessed from welcome letters and emails, channeling staff toward welcome training while they are excited, engaged, and eager to learn more.
 Mobile learning means that new starters can begin to work through content at their own pace as their first day approaches.
 The beauty of mobile learning is that staff can bring their devices with them on their first few days if they would like, with training acting as a kind of performance support tool during the early stages of the employee orientation period.

 What should be in your pre-induction training?

-To get a feel of how mobile learning could bolster your employee orientation while wowing new staff that join your organisation, trial gomo today to begin creating induction training that can be delivered to new staff long before they step foot in your offices.
+To get a feel of how mobile learning could bolster your employee orientation while wowing new staff that join your organization, click the link below to trial Gomo today and begin creating induction training that can be delivered to new staff long before they step foot in your offices.